-Despite the fact that this is a non-fiction text, the w number of descriptive techniques.
-Identify a descr explain how the language creates a specific effect.
+Despite the fact that this is a non-fiction text, the writer has used a number of descriptive techniques.
+Identify a descriptive quotation and explain how the language creates a specific effect.

-00 word challenge: Describe a moment when you have been in an attense rivalry with someone.
+300 word challenge: Describe a moment when you have been in an intense rivalry with someone.
 It can be fictional or from your actual experience.
 Use the style the writer has created here.
 Dear Frieda,